lightning/bolts/11-payment-encoding.md

 by which the description is served is as-yet unspecified, and will probably be transport-dependent.
 The `h` format could change in future by changing the length, so readers ignore it if not 256 bits.

+The `n` field can be used to explicitly specify the destination node ID, instead of requiring signature recovery.

 The `x` field gives advance warning as to when a payment will be refused; this is mainly to avoid confusion.
 The default was chosen